 It’s true that we get a lot of protein from meat, but that’s far from the only source.
 And you don’t need to resort to the damaging effects of soy to get it!

 Hemp, nuts, quinoa, lentils, sprouted-grain bread, beans, and even veggies like spinach, kale, or peas should be included in your vegan diet plans to give you a much-needed protein boost to help keep your hair, skin, muscle tissue, bones, and red blood cells healthy.

 Thanks for reading!
-Yours in good health, this is Brad Edwards for Truth!
+Yours in good health, this is Renia Pruchnicki for Truth!
 Live Your Truth, and Respect Others’!